Modern Approaches to The Rich Vehicle Routing Problem

 The RVRP solves more complex routing problems:

-• Planning routes where you don't know demand
+Planning routes where you don't know demand ahead of time

 Decentralized Vehicle Routing Problem